-As of December 31, 2021, Cardiol's working capital was \$75,575,207.
-Based on current projections, Cardiol believes that this amount is sufficient to meet its planned development activities into 2024 as described in the "Outlook" section above.
+As of December 31, 2022, Cardiol's working capital was \$51,633,472.
+Based on current projections, Cardiol believes that this amount is sufficient to fund operations and capital requirements, associated with achieving corporate milestones, into 2026, described in the "Outlook" section above.